-Paralegals are regulated by the Law Society of Upper Canada, the same as lawyers.
+Paralegals are regulated by the Law Society of Ontario, the same as lawyers.
 We are required to follow the same professional code of conduct, operate in an ethical manner, and carry insurance.
 The difference between a paralegal and a lawyer is their education and scope of practice.
 Paralegals are required to complete a minimum of 2 years at an accredited college.
 The college program is strictly monitored by the Law Society with respect to instructors, content and placement hours.
 After successful completion of the college program the graduate is required to pass the licensing exam conducted by the Law Society.
 Once licensed and insured, the paralegal can provide legal services within a limited scope.
 Paralegals can assist their clients in the following types of matters:

 - Small Claims Court

 - Provincial Offences

 - Other Administrative Tribunals